 The Practicum Exam is delivered in a digitized format.
 It is administered via a user-friendly testing platform, not a design platform, so no prior design software experience is required to take the exam.
-Preview and practice tools available on this page include the Exam Blueprint (content outline), a video demonstration and a separate Praticum 'Small Commercial Case Study' Quiz (available for purchase).
+Preview and practice tools available on this page include the Exam Blueprint (content outline) and a video demonstration.
 Details for tools can be found on this page.

 Before Taking the Practicum